AVID (Acheivement via Individual Determination) is a college

 and career.
 The program comes with many needs, some of which were supply needs.

-Rotarian Nancy Tillinghast, Director of the Thomas County Library, is an active member of the Certified Literacy Community Program for the past eight years providing important leadership and the Chair of this committee in our Club.
+Rotarian Trent Reynolds, Director of the Thomas County Library, is an active member of the Certified Literacy Community Program providing important leadership and the Chair of this committee in our Club.
 Under this program, annually free books are given to four year olds, dictionaries are given to third graders, a Back to School Blitz is conducted, a fund raising spelling bee is held and GED Scholarships are awarded.
 Rotary In cooperation with CLEP, Kiwanis, Flowers Foods and Thomas County Family Connections, purchased and distributed 675 dictionaries and 681 books to elementary school children in 25 classes at four elementary schools.
-The book Gotta Go Gotta Go was read to the children.
+The book Never Tickle a Tiger was read to the children.
 This program stimulates a love of reading early that is a fundamental skill required for an education enhancing the student's development and academic performance which ultimately benefits the community.
 Involvement by our Club in this activity reinforces our branding as a major supporter of education and supports our community outreach.
 This is a continuing activity of our Club each year.

 The project design incorporates a model of using youth leadership to establish a peer based program of personal responsibility leading to positive outcomes with respect to HIV/Aids and Drug Awareness.
 This project will impact 12 teens who will serve on the Youth Leadership Council as planners and conveners of the Summit.
 Another 175-200 teens attending the Summit will be impacted through educational and informative sessions.